 If you are looking for a Caribbean island vacation with a difference, Trinidad just may be the place for you!
 There is so much more to this island than it’s beaches – although be sure to spend some time there too.
-However, finding ideas for things to do in Trinidad can be challenging.
+However, finding ideas for fun things to do in Trinidad can be challenging.
 With its lack of tourist infrastructure there is very little information to be found.
-This list of amazing things to do in Trinidad is based on our experiences from a full year of living in this twin island nation.
+This list of what to do in Trinidad is based on our experiences from a full year of living in this twin island nation.

 The southernmost island in the Caribbean, it is just 8 miles off the coast of Venezuela.
 The island escapes the hurricane belt and has an interesting mix of cultures.
 Yet, being the financial capital of the Caribbean, it is easily accessed by air.
 Trinidad is the base for Caribbean Airlines as well as receiving regular flights from British Airways, Copa Airlines, WestJet, Air Canada, United and American Airlines among others.